codeBelt/StructureJS/README.md

 ###Core Classes
 * ___DOMElement___
-	* All your view classes will extend the DOMElement class and all your views will have the following lifecycle: createChilderen, layoutChildren, enable, disable and distroy.
+	* All your view classes will extend the DOMElement class and all your views will have the following lifecycle: create, layout, enable, disable and distroy.
 The DOMElement has several convenient methods (addChild, addChildAt, removeChild, getChild, etc.) to provide a structured base for your view classes.
 Within your views you will be able to listen and dispatch class based events.
 This is because DOMElement extends the EventDispacter class and your views will support event bubbling, stopPropagation and stopImmediatePropagation.

 * ___Stage___
 	* The Stage class is what your main application class will extend.
 This class extends the DOMElement class and the only difference you will notice is it has an appendTo method.
 This allows us to use an id name, class name or tag name to have a reference point where your code will control DOM elements with in the referenced area.